nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-08-15-using-vim-terminal.md

 {% endhighlight %}
 </div>

-Now let's see how it's like now when using this script to open a file inside vim terminal
+Now let's see how it's like when using this script to open a file inside vim terminal
 <script id="asciicast-354593" src="https://asciinema.org/a/354593.js" async></script>